Affordable Care Act (ACA)

 What is a Special Enrollment Period?

-A Special Enrollment Period allows you to enroll in health insurance outside of the normal Open Enrollment window if you experience a qualifying life event, such as moving, losing coverage, getting married, having a baby, or changing jobs.
+A Special Enrollment Period allows you to enroll in health insurance outside of the normal Open Enrollment window if you experience a qualifying life event, such as moving, losing health coverage, getting married, having a baby, or experiencing another qualifying life event.

 Does the ACA provide financial assistance for health insurance?

-Many individuals and families qualify for premium tax credits or subsidies that can lower monthly insurance costs.
-Eligibility is typically based on household size and income.
+Many individuals and families may qualify for premium tax credits or subsidies that can lower monthly insurance costs.
+Eligibility is typically based on household size, income, location, and other factors.